-There are 2 varieties of species availabale, P. cupana and P. sorbilis.
-Cupana differs from var. sorbilis in that it has no tendrils, its folioles are more strongly lobed and its flowers and fruit are bigger.
+There are 2 varieties of species availabale, P. cupana, and P. sorbilis.
+Cupana differs from var. sorbilis in that it has no tendrils, its folioles are more strongly lobed, and its flowers, and fruit are bigger.

 The botanical name of Guarana is Paullinia cupana.
 It belongs to plant family Sapindaceae.
-The name Guarana comes from Guaranis, a tribe of South American Indians and the genus name, Paullinia was taken from a German medical botanist, C.F.
+The name Guarana comes from Guaranis, a tribe of South American Indians, and the genus name, Paullinia was taken from a German medical botanist, C.F.
 Paullini, who ‘discovered’ the plant.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants